 3. New Furniture and Décor

 If you live in an apartment or rent a house smaller than the home you plan to buy, you may need to buy furniture pieces or décor to fill new rooms in your home.
-Sometimes apartments or rental properties come furnished.
-When you transition to your new space, plan for new furniture, décor and organization system costs.
+Sometimes apartments or rental properties also come furnished.
+When you transition to your new space, plan for some new furniture and décor.

 Renting a moving truck or trailer

-Cleaning supplies as you clean up your current apartment or rental property
+Cleaning supplies as you clean your current apartment or rental property

 Moving supplies like boxes, bubble wrapping and large furniture padding

-Meals for when you're not cooking because your tools and ingredients are packed away
+Meals for after your food and ingredients are packed away

 Gas expenses for the moving process